PoodleApp/arfe-protocol/Activity-over-Email.markdown

 ## Attachments

+TODO: Investigate how different email clients handle mixtures of parts with `inline` vs `attachment` content disposition.
+If there is a `multipart/mixed` part inside a `multipart/alternative` where some of the parts under the `/mixed` part have attachment disposition, are those parts presented as attachments?
+If so then messages could present certain parts as attachments only in Classic Email clients without special attachment logic for Activity Streams messages.

-In Classic Email if a message has a `multipart/mixed` type the first nested part is considered to be primary content, and the remaining parts are presented as attachments.
+In Classic Email if a message has a `multipart/mixed` type any nested parts with `Content-Disposition: attachment` are presented as attachments.
-Activity Streams allows new options: the primary part can specify how other parts are presented.
+Activity Streams allows new options: primary parts can specify how other parts are presented.
 For example an activity have the type "Create" and link to a PDF content part as its object.
 In cases like this the PDF should be placed in the MIME tree so that it is